sruckstar/MapEditor-FiveM/README.md

 - Instantly add and remove maps without having to restart server resources
 - Fine-tune permissions: You decide who can open the menu, save maps, and upload them to the server
 - OneSync Support for peds, vehicles, and dynamic objects
-- **NEW:** The ability to create lasers from loot found at the Kortz Center.
+- **NEW:** The ability to create lasers from the Kortz Center update.
 Customize the size, color, pattern type, damage, and many other settings.
 The laser's movement is synchronized using server time

 <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/8c7e1c69-33e1-404e-bcae-700fa2a70732" />